micfogas/Layla-Server-v2/README.md

 # Layla-Server V2

+- Original credit goes to [@l3utterfly](https://github.com/l3utterfly) for https://github.com/l3utterfly/Layla-Server
+- This is an update /replacement /alternate to the original. https://layla-network.ai/

 **Layla-Server V2** is a lightweight, secure, peer-to-peer (P2P) proxy application built on Electron and TypeScript.
 It bridges remote clients (specifically the Layla AI mobile application) with a locally hosted inference engine.
 By utilizing WebRTC Data Channels and a remote signaling server, Layla-Server bypasses traditional NAT routing and port-forwarding requirements, allowing secure remote access to local LLM hardware from anywhere.

 In Version 2, the underlying inference engine has been migrated from `llama.cpp` (`llama-server.exe`) to **LocalAI**.
 This strategic shift preserves hardware agnosticism (gracefully falling back to CPU execution if CUDA/ROCm is unavailable) while introducing strict adherence to the OpenAI API specification and unlocking dynamic VRAM model management.